-AsIAm has delivered “The Autism Experience” Exhibition, as part of our YouthHub campaign, supported by the Department of Justice & Equality, in venues across Ireland since June 2016.
-To date we have visited Wicklow, Dublin, Portlaoise, Ennis and Cork.
-We also have a further exhibition scheduled in Dungarvan in June 2017.
+AsIAm has delivered “The Autism Experience” Exhibition, as part of our work to build an autism-aware Ireland, supported by the Department of Justice & Equality, in venues across the country since June 2016.

 The aim of this pop-up exhibition is to engage young people, aged 16-22, in gaining a greater insight into what it is like to live with Autism.
 While many people have heard the word Autism, very few truly understand it and fewer still have a sense of what it is actually like to face the challenges those with Autism experience.

 This exhibition is presented in a Q&A format which makes it accessible and engaging for visitors and includes an audio guide and a range of activities to enable visitors to “step into the shoes” of someone with the condition.